opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_II.md

-# Answer questions with RAG
+# PART II - Answer questions with RAG

 The **RAG** process combined a search (retrieval) engine with a large language model (LLM) to generate answers from trusted documents in your system.